HarryLovesCode/Vulkan-API-Book/chap04/chap04-windows.md

 LRESULT CALLBACK WndProc(HWND hWnd, UINT message, WPARAM wParam, LPARAM lParam) {}
 ```

 We need to destroy the window and tell Windows we quit if the user attempted to close the window.
 If we're told we need to paint, we'll simply update the window.
-If neither of those cases we're met, we'll simply call the window's default procedure to handle events we didn't process.
+If neither of those cases we're met, we'll the default procedure to handle events we didn't process.
 You can do this like so:

 ```cpp
 switch (message) {